-Milestone Criteria Current State Future State Summary of Actions Needed Completion of assessment Kentucky Medicaid is conducting a ot tile availautitty of providers enrolled in state where survey of the attribution in the providers that currently offer Develop preletred Medicaid and accepting new outpatient.
-Intensive Outpatient in alignment with patients in the following services, MAT and Residential Pharmacy critical levels of care services.
+Milestone Criteria Current State Future State Summary of Actions Needed Completion of assessment Kentucky Medicaid is conducting a or the availability of statewide survey of treatment Develop preferred : providers enrolled in providers that currently offer prescriber program Medicaid and accepting new outpatient, Intensive Outpatient in alignment with patients in the following services, MAT and Residential Pharmacy critical levels of care services.
 With pending changes to prescribing program. throughout the state (or at licensure requirements for SUD least in participating regions treatment and recovery providers, DSM Senior of the state) including those Kentucky Medicaid will create a Behavioral Health that offer MAT: Preferred prescriber program that Policy Advisor and incorporates DMS Pharmacy DMS Pharmacy Outpatient Services; prescribing program.
 Participation Director will oversee in the preferred provider program completion of task.
-Intensive Outpatient will reduce the administrative 4 Services; burden on the provider.
-The Completion by following are the requirements for September 12, 2019 Medication Assisted participation: Treatment (medications as Providing treatment under well as counseling and other the license of a services); buprenorphine waivered practitioner and co-located Intensive Care in credentialed addiction Residential and Inpatient treatment practitioners, Settings; Can distribute buprenorphine products Medically Supervised during induction Withdrawal Management.
+Intensive Outpatient will reduce the administrative Services; burden on the provider.
+The Completion by following are the requirements for September 12, 2019 Medication Assisted participation: 4 Freatment (medications as Providing treatment under well as counseling and other the license of a services); buprenorphine waivered practitioner and co-located Intensive Care in credentialed addiction Residential and Inpatient treatment practitioners, Settings; Can distribute buprenorphine products Medically Supervised during induction Withdrawal Management.
 Provide prescriptions for buprenorphine products